SCHOOL OF PROFESSIONAL ADVANCEMENT

 Kendall Cram Room #213, Lavin-Bernick Center, Uptown Campus, Tulane University

 The Annual Public Administration Program Residency marks the culmination of curriculum for students in the Tulane School of Professional Advancement’s Master of Public Administration degree program.
-Students assemble on the Uptown campus of Tulane University in New Orleans for three days of in-person networking, learning, and dialogue centered around the year’s theme: Good Trouble: Advancing Positive Impact in Public Service (2025).
+Students assemble on the Uptown campus of Tulane University in New Orleans for three days of in-person networking, learning, and dialogue centered around the year’s theme: Shaping the Future: Preparing Ethical, Innovative, and Inclusive Public Service Leaders (2026).
 The residency features several exciting panels and experiences that foster connection with program faculty, fellow students, Tulane University and the City of New Orleans.

 Gigi Williamson